How to Understand Your Credit

 Can I Buy a Home With Bad or No Credit?

 In the world of mortgage loan approvals, the higher the credit score, the better.
 A high credit score helps ensure that the borrower gets the lowest interest rate on their home loan while a borrower with fair credit or worse may find it especially challenging to get approved.

 Here is how your credit score can affect your interest rates and approval odds.

 - Exceptional Credit (760+): Having a top-tier credit score will enable you to take advantage of the best rate available at the time.

 - Excellent Credit (720-759): This type of credit will only impact your interest rate slightly, usually no more than 0.25% higher than the lowest rate.

 - Good Credit (680-719): Good credit will affect your interest rate a little more.
 Typically, borrowers with good credit are offered loans with interest rates approximately 0.5% higher than the lowest rate.

-- Fair Credit (620-679): This is where the divide widens in relation to interest rate.
+- Fair Credit (620-679): This is where the divide widens in relation to the interest rate.
 Borrowers with moderate credit can expect to pay 1.5% higher interest than the lowest rate available.